 Finally, we complied our research.

 - When we came back from driving through and observing an area, we did further research that we felt necessary and then complied reports on each area.
-You can view the reports we have put together so far for London here.

 - In the reports, we tried to evaluate and then map areas that we thought could definitely warrant a church plant.